• Skip to main content

 Exceptions to the rule

-Using fresh herbs versus dried herbs?
+Are fresh herbs better than dried herbs?
 The 1 tablespoon fresh = 1 teaspoon dried conversion ratio for herbs is only a starting point.

-Conversion ratios can vary depending on the recipe or if you use crushed herb leaves vs. powders and the specific herb you're using.
+Conversion ratios can vary depending on the recipe or if you use crushed herb leaves vs. powders and the specific herb you use.
 Here are some things to consider:

-Some herbs, like basil, lose much flavor from their essential oils when dried, so you may need to use more dried basil to achieve the same taste as fresh.
+Some herbs, like basil, lose much of their essential oil flavor when dried, so you may need to use more dried basil to achieve the same taste as fresh.

 For example, if you use an herb with a strong flavor or aroma easily detectable in its dried form, such as basil, thyme, or mint, you may substitute a slightly larger amount of the herb when using it fresh.
 For example, if you use dried parsley in your recipe, use about one-third more than if you were fresh.